AyushKumarSD/Orbit-Meet-AI/README.md

 ## 📝 Notes

-- The scheduler runs hourly to process unprocessed meetings
+- The scheduler runs hourly to process unprocessed meetings (disabled on Vercel)
 - All data is stored in MongoDB collections
 - The chatbot uses RAG with MongoDB vector search
 - Email notifications require SMTP configuration

+## 🚀 Deployment

+### Deploy to Vercel

+This project can be deployed to Vercel for both frontend and backend.
+See [DEPLOYMENT.md](DEPLOYMENT.md) for detailed deployment instructions.

+**Quick Start:**
+1. Push your code to GitHub/GitLab/Bitbucket
+2. Import project in Vercel dashboard
+3. Configure environment variables
+4. Deploy!

+**Important:** The background scheduler is automatically disabled on Vercel.
+Use Vercel Cron Jobs or external services for scheduled tasks.

 ## 📄 License